rationetwork/form-script-install/widget/README.md

 ### Css
 The widget is wrapped in the class `.ccWidget`, all widget elements are prefixed with this class e.g. `.ccWidget--button`.

-This is to prevent the forms styles from affecting other elements on your site.
+This is to prevent the widgets styles from affecting other elements on your site.
 Below are some example selectors.

 #### Button